matthewfeickert/talk-AML-workshop-2018/talk.md

    - Originated from a [DIANA/HEP](https://diana-hep.org/) project fellowship
    - Not experiment specific (though designed by ATLAS physicists)
    - Have contributions from [CMS members](https://github.com/diana-hep/pyhf/commit/4159c2dbc9ed7a9b3866e9b127d885d696314754) and [strong interest by theorists](https://indico.cern.ch/event/689514/contributions/2961925/)
+   - Used for reinterpretation in phenomenology paper [1]

 ---